Khateebxtreme/SnapLink/README.md

 ## Roadmap

-- Adding Delete functionality for user created URLs -> (will remove the url from the given link list, will also remove anything from the database concerning this URL including analytics and mapping history) -> <b>Release Date : 16th April, 2025</b>
+- Adding Delete functionality for user created URLs -> (will remove the url from the given link list, will also remove anything from the database concerning this URL including analytics and mapping history) -> <b>Feature is now officially released on codebase.
+It will be available on the web application soon.</b>
+- Visual Theme update -> Enhance the user interface with a refined color theme that improves visual hierarchy, accessibility, and modern design consistency across the platform. -> <b>Release Date : 26th April, 2025</b>
-- Temporary QR Code Generation for Guest users -> Enables users who are not logged in to create temporary QR codes for URLs, facilitating quick and easy access. -> <b>Release Date : TBD</b>
+- Temporary QR Code Generation for Guest users -> Enables users who are not logged in to create temporary QR codes for URLs, facilitating quick and easy access. -> <b>Release Date : 30th April, 2025</b>
+- Adding URL validation to check (valid, is malicious or not etc) the urls before they are converted to short Urls. -> <b>Release Date : TBD</b>